SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 ---
-description: This article explains all of the icons and terminology utilized in SysKit Point.
+description: This article explains all of the icons and terminology utilized in Syskit Point.
 ---

-# SysKit Icons Glossary
+# Syskit Icons Glossary

-**SysKit Point contains icons** that are placed next to different types of tracked **resources**.
+**Syskit Point contains icons** that are placed next to different types of tracked **resources**.

-This article will **explain all of the available icons** and what they mean, which will help you navigate your SysKit Point as a collaborator.
+This article will **explain all of the available icons** and what they mean, which will help you navigate your Syskit Point as a collaborator.

 ## Sites

-Selecting **Sites** on the home page of SysKit Point will open a list with all types of workspaces you can access.
+Selecting **Sites** on the home page of Syskit Point will open a list with all types of workspaces you can access.

 Below is a list and explanation for all the icons, numbered and correlating to the included image.